citizensadvice/react-combo-boxes/docs/combo_box_table.md

 An alternative layout for a combo box.
 This places the results in a table which is more readable for tabulated data.

-This is not the same as the [Combo box grid pattern][1], which has poor screen-reader compatibility.
+This is not the same as the [combo-box grid pattern][aria-practices-combo-box-grid], which has poor screen-reader compatibility.

 ## Usage